 The event will feature a keynote discussion with renowned presidential historian and Pulitzer Prize-winning author Doris Kearns Goodwin.
 She will share observations on the election, discuss historical crises like the Great Depression and World War II and how leaders responded, and convey lessons from her best-seller Leadership in Turbulent Times.

 Reimagine: Business executives share their stories

 From staffing and supply chains to customer engagement and fighting fraud, business as usual is not an option.
-Global business executives will reveal how their organisations have adapted and responded to challenging economic conditions.
-Organisations presenting include:
+Global business executives will reveal how their organizations have adapted and responded to challenging economic conditions.
+Organizations presenting include: